 A toxic build-up of these substances coupled with an inability to metabolise them can have a detrimental effect on your fertility.

 The solution is to try and minimise your exposure to toxins, whilst at the same time potentiate your body’s ability to deal with them by supporting your own natural detoxification systems.

 You can do this in 5 easy steps:

-Alcohol, cigarettes, caffeine and drugs (whether recreational or pharmaceutical) are all toxins that your liver has to deal with which can overload your system.
+Alcohol, cigarettes, caffeine and drugs (recreational and pharmaceutical) are all toxins that your liver has to deal with which can overload your system.